IOSA33/Cuda-Edge-Detector-ComputerVision/README.md

-# Computer Vision Edge Detector
+# A Canny Computer Vision Edge Detector

 - Using modern C++
 - GPU side NVIDIA CUDA for quick optimization of the algorithm